 2. Writing in a Journal

-Expressing yourself in a journal or writing your thoughts down is another beneficial way to treat anxiety.
+Expressing yourself in a journal or writing your thoughts down is another beneficial anxiety relief.
 Given that anxiety is caused by continual cycles of worry and over-thinking, writing the thoughts down means you can now focus on solving the problem.
 Once the concern is on paper and out of your head, your brain can relax.

 When you do this for each thought you have, you gradually clear out your brain.